vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 splits = (list(train_idx),list(valid_idx))
 ```

-TabularPandas needs to be told which columns are continuous and which are categorical.
-We can handle that automatically using the helper function cont_cat_split:
+TabularPandas needs to be told which columns are continuous and which are categorical it can handle that automatically using the helper function `cont_cat_split`

 ```
 cont,cat = cont_cat_split(df, 1, dep_var=dep_var)
 to = TabularPandas(df, procs, cat, cont, y_names=dep_var, splits=splits)